 To prevent tampering, the entire device identity should be protected with a digital signature.
 Since the device identity can contain sensitive information such as private keys and CA root certificates, it needs robust protection.
 This can be done by delivering the identity to the device over a secure, authenticated channel.
 Once on the device, the sensitive materials or the entire device identity will need to be stored securely; for example, in hardware-backed secure storage.

-Seacert is a managed PKI service that specializes in delivering device identities at scale for trusted ecosystems.
+Intertrust PKI is a managed service that specializes in delivering device identities at scale for trusted ecosystems.
 It is primarily meant for businesses that need security and control over all stakeholders associated with them.
-Seacert equips devices with the capability to receive additional secure data and ensures that they can provide mutual authentication for both endpoint and server n, as well as deliver secured data, applications, firmware, and more.
+Intertrust PKI equips devices with the capability to receive additional secure data and ensures that they can provide mutual authentication for both endpoint and server n, as well as deliver secured data, applications, firmware, and more.

 As billions of devices are connecting to the internet each day, it is critical to authenticate each device trying to connect to your business’s network.
 PKI is the most recognized and used method to provide these identities and to validate that they are genuine.

 Many IoT devices are not designed with security layers.
 Building in these encrypted security layers during the development process goes a long way toward boosting device security.
 The design should involve devices with the ability to securely update OSes and high performing hardware that keeps a check on data from the start to finish of communication, creating a safer environment for storing and transferring data.

 Bad actors may seek opportunities to inject unauthorized code during the manufacturing process or when the device code is updated.
 For example, when you need to update the firmware to provide additional functionality or patch a vulnerability.
 Use preventive security measures to harden code infrastructure and perform regular tests to ensure it is secure at all times.
 Code can be signed before being delivered and should be authenticated by the device being installed—PKI mechanisms can be utilized here.